Keep Plastics Out of Our Water

 - Create a permanent, dedicated, and annual funding for community led clean-up projects

-- Reduce consumer and industrial use of ‘single-use’ plastics
+- Reduce and regulate consumer and industrial use of ‘single-use’ plastics

 - Create a plan to clean-up derelict fishing gear